-DoseID enabled medications are products of preference for hundreds of healthcare organizations, and provide a differentiated offering for manufacturers that choose to provide it.
+DoseID Certified medications are products of preference for hundreds of healthcare organizations, and provide a differentiated offering for manufacturers that choose to provide it.
 In order to realize this value, though, a manufacturer has to meet two key requirements:

 The environments RFID is used for in pharmacy make high performance a tall order - hundreds of fluid-filled glass and plastic containers being read at one time, in seconds, with no margin for error.
 That means the inlay - the industry term for the combination of antenna and integrated circuitry that makes an RFID work - must be designed for the specific and challenging use case of application to a fluid-filled container being read in a densely-packed environment.
-DoseID’s third-party testing organization, ARC RFID Lab, evaluates every inlay in every downstream reading device to determine what products will read in which automation devices, and provide pharmaceutical manufacturers with a compatibility crosswalk.
+The DoseID Consortium’s third-party testing organization, ARC RFID Lab, evaluates every inlay in every downstream reading device to determine what products will read in which automation devices, and provide pharmaceutical manufacturers with a compatibility crosswalk.

 High Level Benefits

 - Portfolio of inlays designed for the specific package size and type being enabled

 - Testing facilities for new inlay designs if needs not captured by existing portfolio items

 - Proven line automation strategies and hardware to convert packaging lines to RFID compliance

 - Network of label converters with experience producing high quality pharmaceutical labelling

 - Single source of registration to enable every downstream hospital use case

 Requirements for Pharmaceutical Manufacturers